-- Tier 1 capital includes share capital, share premium, retained earnings and reserves created by appropriations to earnings less book value of goodwill (where applicable), deferred under-impairment tax and (regulatory risk reserve) (RRR), losses for the current financial year, investment in own shares (treasury stock) including cross holding of related companies' equity, 50% of investments in unconsolidated banking and financial subsidiary/associate companies, excess exposure(s) over single obligor without CBN approval, exposures to own financial holding company, unsecured lending to subsidiaries within the same group. - Tier 2 capital includes preference shares, minority interests arising on consolidation, qualifying debt stock, fixed assets revaluation reserves, foreign currency revaluation reserves, hybrid instruments - convertible bonds, hybrid (debt/equity) capital instruments, eligible subordinated term debt (limited to 25% of total tier 1 capital), other comprehensive income (OCI) (i.e. actuarial and AFS reserves), 50% of investments in unconsolidated banking and financial subsidiary/associate companies.
+- Tier 1 capital includes; share capital, share premium, retained earnings and reserves created by appropriations to earnings less book value of goodwill (where applicable), deferred tax and under-impairment (Regulatory Risk Reserve) (RRR), losses for the current financial year, investment in own shares (treasury stock), including cross holding of related companies' equity, 50% of investments in unconsolidated banking and financial subsidiary/associate companies, excess exposure(s) over single obligor without CBN approval, exposures to own financial holding company, unsecured lending to subsidiaries within the same group. - Tier 2 capital includes preference shares, minority interests arising on consolidation, qualifying debt stock, fixed assets revaluation reserves, foreign currency revaluation reserves, hybrid instruments convertible bonds, hybrid (debt / equity) capital instruments, eligible subordinated term debt (limited to 25% of total Tier 1 capital), Other Comprehensive Income, OCI (Actuarial and AFS Reserves), 50% of investments in unconsolidated banking and financial subsidiary/associate companies.

-Debt securities issued qualify under tier 2 capital have met the following Central Bank of Nigeria conditions: they are unsecured, subordinated and fully paid-up, they are not redeemable at the initiative of the holder or without the prior consent of the Central Bank of Nigeria, the debt has an original maturity of at least five years and where there is no set maturity, repayment shall be subject to at least five years' prior notice.
+Debt securities issued qualify under tier 2 capital have met the following Central Bank of Nigeria conditions; they are unsecured, subordinated and fully paid-up, they are not redeemable at the initiative of the holder or without the prior consent of the Central Bank of Nigeria, the debt has an original maturity of at least five years; where there is no set maturity, repayment shall be subject to at least five years' prior notice.